MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/include-saas-offer.md

    1. Select **Open Partner Center** to begin the process of republishing your app without the offer.

 > [!NOTE]
-> Teams now supports flat rate transactable offer.
-Users who earlier used a workaround to sell a flat rate transactable offer must update their app manifest with the Offer ID and Publisher ID and resubmit the app for validation.
+> Teams now supports Flat rate transactable offers, all flat rate offers created without the Offer ID and Publisher ID in the app manifest should update Offer ID and Publisher ID and resubmit the app for validation.

 ## See also